scipy-conference/scipy_proceedings/papers/kapil_arya/dmtcp.rst

    Fast Reversible DeBugger. :label:`fred-arch`

 FReD (Fast Reversible Debugger) [Arya12]_ is a reversible debugger based on checkpoint-restart.
-FReD is implemented as a set of Python scipts and uses DMTCP to create checkpoints during the debugging session and keeps track of the debugging history.
+FReD is implemented as a set of Python scripts and uses DMTCP to create checkpoints during the debugging session and keeps track of the debugging history.
 Figure :ref:`fred-arch` shows the architecture of FReD.